 Thinning is when you remove seedlings when you have planted too many seeds in an area (or when your seeds germinated much better than you’d hoped!).
 It is a common problem for beginner gardeners to overseed and then be so excited when they see their seedlings start to come up, and they don’t want to remove them.
 The problem is that each plant needs room and nutrients from the soil to grow healthy and strong.

 When should you thin your seedlings?
 I prefer to wait until there are true leaves, which is what appears after the first two leaves.
 The exception to this is when I thin seedlings after they sprout, and I harvest the sprouts for microgreens.
-Here’s a great article that explains more about thinning seedlings and when you can use them for microgreens.

 The easiest way to thin seedlings is with microtip pruning shears.